Copy File operation copies a blob or file to a destination file within the storage account.

 Access to the source file or blob is authorized separately, as described in the details for the request header

-The following table describes how the destination and source objects for a Copy File operation may be authenticated.
+The following table describes how the destination and source objects for a Copy File operation may be authorized.

 |Source file in same account||Yes||Yes||N/A|